 Fractional shares carry the same level of ownership as full shares do.
 Your holdings are registered and held in your name via the custodian model in the U.S. When you submit an order for less than one full share, our broker-dealer DriveWealth will purchase a whole share and designate you as the owner of your fraction.

 You retain the same beneficial rights (voting, dividends etc) as a fractional shareholder.

 You are eligible to receive dividends on your fractional shares on a pro-rata basis.
-For example, if you own 3.25 shares in a company that pays a $10 dividend, you will receive a dividend payment of US$32.50 (US$10 x 3.25).
+For example, if you own 3.25 shares in a company paying a US$10 dividend, you will receive a dividend payment of US$32.50 (US$10 x 3.25).

 Voting eligibility can vary for fractional shareholders, depending on several factors.